-house, and the highest nobles preserve them with great care, bathed with oil of cedar, in coffers, which they show with pride to their guests." (')
+house, and the highest nobles preserve them with great care, bathed with oil of cedar, in coffers, which they show with pride to their guests."
+(1)

 When a great danger threatened the country, the chiefs convoked an armed council, to which the men were bound to repair, at the place and day indicated, to deliberate.
 The law required that the man who arrived last should be massacred without pity before the eyes of the assembly.
 As a means of intercommunication, men were placed at certain intervals through the country, and these, repeating the cry from one to another, transmitted rapidly news of importance to great distances.
-They often, also, stopped travellers on the roads, and compelled them to answer their questions. ()
+They often, also, stopped travellers on the roads, and compelled them to answer their questions.
+(2)

-The Gauls were very superstitious. () Persuaded that in the eyes of the gods the life of a man can only be redeemed by that of his fellow, they made a vow, in diseases and dangers, to immolate human beings by the ministry of the Druids.
-These sacrifices had even a public character. () They sometimes constructed human figures of osier of colossal magnitude, which they filled with living men; to these they set fire, and the victims perished in the flames.
+The Gauls were very superstitious.
+(3) Persuaded that in the eyes of the gods the life of a man can only be redeemed by that of his fellow, they made a vow, in diseases and dangers, to immolate human beings by the ministry of the Druids.
+These sacrifices had even a public character.
+(4) They sometimes constructed human figures of osier of colossal magnitude, which they filled with living men; to these they set fire, and the victims perished in the flames.
 These victims were generally taken from among the criminals, as be-

-(1) Diodorus Siculus, V. 29.-See the bas-reliefs from Entremonts in the Museum of Aix, representing Gaulish horsemen, whose horses have human heads suspended to the poitrel.
+(1) Diodorus Siculus, V 29.-See the bas-reliefs from Entiemonts in the Museum of Aix, representing Gaulish horsemen, whose horses have human heads suspended to the poitrel.

 (2) Cæsar, De Bello Gallico, IV.
-5; VII.
-3.
+5, VII 3

-(3) Titus Livius (V. 46) represents the Gauls as very religious.
+(3) Titus Livius (V 46) represents the Gauls as very religious ing more agreeable to the gods; but if there were no criminals to be had, the innocent themselves were sacrificed.

 (4) The existence of human sacrifices among the Gauls is attested by a great number of authors.
 (Cicero, Orat. pro Fonteio, xiv.
-31.-Dionysius of Halicarnassus, I. 38.-Lucan, Pharsalia, I. 444; III.
-399, et seq.-Solinus, 21.-Plutarch, De Superstitione, p.
-171.-Strabo, IV., p.
-164, edit.
-Didot.)
+31.-Dionysius of Halicarnassus, I 38-Lucan, Pharsalia, I. 444; III 399, et seq.-Solinus, 21.-Plutarch, De Superstitione, p.
+171.-Strabo, IV, p.
+164, edit Didot.)